-In addition to the minimum working in a Lawson may be required when protection required for laboratory, additional PPE working with infectious agents.
+In addition to the minimum protection required for working in a Lawson laboratory, additional PPE may be required when working with infectious agents.
 This may depend on the type of work being done (i.e. using a centrifuge or vortex) and the engineering controls that are available.
 A Biosafety Risk Assessment must be conducted at the time of LBAPP renewal and will be reviewed annually by the laboratory supervisor (Appendix F).
 Any changes made must be discussed with the personnel affected.
 (Chapter 4 of the CBS details the use of PPE in Containment Level 2 laboratories).
 Proper donning and doffing procedures can be found in the Lawson SOP for PPE use.